Hood River, OR

 Man in sunglasses carrying a sailboard and a baby in a front carrier on beach.

-We’ve got you covered with top-of-the-line equipment from Armstrong Foils and Naish—no need to bring a thing*.
+We’ve got you covered with top-of-the-line equipment from Armstrong Foils—no need to bring a thing*.
 Whether you’re brand new to winging or looking to dial in new skills, you’ll have the chance to ride some of the best gear in the industry.
 We provide everything you need so you can focus on learning, progressing, and having fun on the water.

 *Gear included in intro camps only.